Rational curves on \bar{M}_g and K3 surfaces

-\end{prop} \begin{proof} The first part of the statement is obvious since $N_{F/X} \cong \mathcal{O}_F$.
-By the proof of Theorem \ref{as} one has $h^{0}(T_X)=0$, thus $\kappa_f(b)$ is injective if and only if $\gamma$ is injective.\\ By construction, $p$ is the map sending a (isomorphism class of a) first order deformation of the pair $(X,F)$ to the corresponding first order deformation of $F$.
-Hence the image of $\xi$ in $H^{1}(T_X \langle F \rangle)$ is the subspace parameterizing isomorphisms classes of first order deformations of $(X,F)$ inducing trivial first order deformations of $F$.\\ The map $\alpha$ sends a first order deformation $F'$ of $F$ into the isomorphism class $(X,F')$.\\ Since the diagram is commutative, $\gamma$ is injective if and only if $\beta \circ \xi$ is, i.e. if and only if $im(\alpha) \cap im(\xi)=(0)$. \end{proof} \end{section} \begin{section}{Functors of Artin rings associated to a rational fibration defined by a linear pencil} Let $S$ be a smooth projective surface and let $C \subset S$ be a connected nonsingular curve moving in a positive-dimensional linear system.
+\end{prop} \begin{proof} The first part of the statement is obvious since $N_{F/X} \cong \mathcal{O}_F$.\\ By the proof of Theorem \ref{as} one has $h^{0}(T_X)=0$, thus $\kappa_f(b)$ is injective if and only if $\gamma$ is injective.
+Since the diagram is commutative, $\gamma$ is injective if and only if $\beta \circ \xi$ is, i.e. if and only if $im(\alpha) \cap im(\xi)=(0)$. \end{proof} Note that, by construction, $p$ is the map sending a (isomorphism class of a) first order deformation of the pair $(X,F)$ to the corresponding first order deformation of $F$.
+Hence the image of $\xi$ in $H^{1}(T_X \langle F \rangle)$ is the subspace parameterizing isomorphisms classes of first order deformations of $(X,F)$ inducing trivial first order deformations of $F$.\\ The map $\alpha$ sends a first order deformation $F'$ of $F$ into the isomorphism class $(X,F')$.\\ \end{section} \begin{section}{Functors of Artin rings associated to a rational fibration defined by a linear pencil} Let $S$ be a smooth projective surface and let $C \subset S$ be a connected nonsingular curve moving in a positive-dimensional linear system.
 Let $f:X \rightarrow \mathbb{P}^1$ be the rational fibration defined by a linear pencil in $|C|$.\\ Let $A \in \text{Ob}(\mathcal{A})$, let $C_1,C_2 \in |C|$ and let $h_i:C_i \hookrightarrow S$ be their closed embedding.
 A \emph{deformation of the 3-tuple $(S,C_1,C_2)$ over $A$} is defined to be a cartesian diagram

 where $\Psi$ and $\Psi \circ H_i$ are flat.\\ Define the functor of Artin rings $\hbox{Def}^{\prime}_{(S,C_1,C_2)}$ as

 This functor admits a semiuniversal formal deformation.
 The proof of this fact is identical to the one given in the case of pairs in \cite{S}, Theorem 3.4.17.
 In particular, there is a well-defined tangent space to the functor, the space $\hbox{Def}^{\prime}_{(S,C_1,C_2)}(k[\epsilon])$.\\ Let $F_1,F_2$ be two fibres of $f$ and let $j_i:F_i \rightarrow X$, $i=1,2$ their closed embedding.
 In an analogous way one can define the functor of Artin rings $\text{Def}^{\prime}_{(X,F_1,F_2)}$ as